 In this tutorial, we will show you how to install and configuration of Icinga 2 on your CentOS 7 server.
 For those of you who didn’t know, Icinga 2 is an open-source network monitoring system that checks the availability of your network resources, notifies users of outages, and generates performance data for reporting.
 It’s Scalable and extensible, Icinga2 can monitor large, complex environments across multiple locations.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation Icinga 2 on a CentOS 7 server.
+I will show you the step-by-step installation of Icinga 2 on a CentOS 7 server.

 Icinga 2 Features

 - Monitoring of network services (SMTP, POP3, HTTP, NNTP, ping, etc.)

 - Monitoring of host resources (CPU load, disk usage, etc.)

 - Monitoring of server components (switches, routers, temperature and humidity sensors, etc.)